 The Grand Mesa is the largest flattop mountain in the world, encompassing more than 500 square miles and standing over 10,000 feet above sea level — offering one of the world's most unique ski experiences.
 Make sure to book a guide if this is your first time in the backcountry.
 The Grand Mesa Nordic Council offers lessons and clinics to get you on your way!

 Head north for an hour and a half from Ridgway to Grand Junction.

 Just because it’s winter, doesn’t mean you can’t tee off.
 Redlands Mesa has breathtaking views of the Colorado National Monument accompanied by rolling terrain and fresh mountain air.

-Josh Niernberg, chef and owner of Bin707 Foodbar, was a 2020 James Beard Award semifinalist.
+Josh Niernberg, chef and owner of Bin707 Foodbar, has been a James Beard Award semifinalist for multiple years running.
 Don’t know what that is?
 It’s basically the Oscars for restaurants and culinary visionaries.